dcppc/crosscut-metadata/README.md

 * There is a significant amount of redundancy in this encoding.
 Each RNA extract `Material`, along with its associated biological sample and subject, is repeated for each and every one of the second-level `Dataset` objects.
-An alternative would be to link only the top-level RNA-Seq `Dataset` to the array of `Materials` and say that the sub-`Dataset`s are implicitly "about" those `Material`s by dint of their relationship to the parent `Dataset`.
+One alternative would be to link only the top-level RNA-Seq `Dataset` to the array of `Materials` and say that the sub-`Dataset`s are implicitly "about" those `Material`s by dint of their relationship to the parent `Dataset`.
 To our knowledge DATS itself does not require one or the other representation.
+Another option would be to keep the existing structure but make use of the JSON-LD ids to replace any duplicated `Material` elements with references back to the first occurrence of each.
 * The gross structure of the GTEx encoding differs from that of the TOPMed encoding in the following way: in GTEx we have a single `Dataset` representing the GTEx v7 RNA-Seq data with a set of sub-`Dataset`s that represent the individual analysis products produced by analyzing the RNA-Seq data.
 For TOPMed, on the other